To entertain? Certainly. To inform? Sometimes. To distract and occupy while some other task besets us? Very often, yes.

 Paul Rogers and Josh Duggan lead Vervaunt, a paid-media agency and eCommerce consultancy helping Shopify-powered brands.
 The discussion centers on improving efficiencies, profitably growing revenue, and building lifetime customer loyalty.

-Working on the brand side and as an eCommerce consultant, Finn merges creativity plus operational savvy with an uncommon backbone: accounting.
-Each characteristic comes to life as he pulls lessons from the brightest minds at the forefront of today’s most-valuable DTC companies — whether plumbing the depths of design, eCommerce growth, or balance sheets.
+Working on the brand side and as a consultant, Finn merges creativity plus operational savvy with an uncommon backbone: eCommerce finance and accounting.
+Each characteristic comes to life as he pulls lessons from the brightest minds at the forefront of today’s most valuable DTC companies — whether plumbing the depths of design, growth, or balance sheets.

 Best Episode(s): Drew Fallon, How to Raise Ecommerce Captial & Behind the $10M Series